ignashub/poc-zk-snarks-voting-template/README.md

 ZK-Proofs template is an extension of [WEB3 Template](https://github.com/Byont-Ventures/web3-template) which is a boilerplate for developing Dapps.
 This project is using 2 libraries for its ZK-Proofs:

-- [Circom](https://github.com/iden3/circom) - compiler to write circuits (problem statements)
+- [Circom](https://github.com/iden3/circom) - compiler to write circuits (problem statements).
-- [SnarkJS](https://github.com/iden3/snarkjs) - JavaScript implementation of zkSNARK schemes
+- [SnarkJS](https://github.com/iden3/snarkjs) - JavaScript implementation of zkSNARK schemes.

 ## Getting Started